AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ---

-Consider the possibility of an algorithm, `C(X)`, and a Shannon-optimal compressor, `S(X)`, such that the sum over all `X` of `C(X) - S(X)` is negatively infinite.
-That is to say, `C(X)` tends to perform better infinitely much as a Shannon-optimal compressor while being no slower.
-BDM already does this, but is there an algorithm that can do this without keeping track of a large database which takes exponential effort beforehand to calculate.
+Consider the possibility of an algorithm, `C(X)`, and a Shannon optimal compressor, `S(X)`, such that the sum over all `X` of `C(X) - S(X)` is negatively infinite.
+That is to say, `C(X)` tends to perform better infinitely much as a Shannon optimal compressor while being no slower.
+BDM already does this, but is there an algorithm that can do this without keeping track of a large database which takes exponential effort beforehand to calculate?

-It's actually fairly easy to outperform Shannon-optimal compressors by infinitely much.
+It's actually fairly easy to outperform Shannon optimal compressors by infinitely much.
 Have a compressor do the following;
 If it detects a string encoding `0, 1, 2, 3, 4, 5, ...,` replace it with a flag indicating such and a number indicating how far the sequence counts.
-For all other strings, replace them with the output of a Shannon-optimal compressor.
+For all other strings, replace them with the output of a Shannon optimal compressor.
-Such a scheme would generally perform no worse than a Shannon-optimal compressor while performing better by infinitely much; though the benefits clearly only apply to a small number of patterns overall, even if there are infinitely many such patterns.
+Such a scheme would generally perform no worse than a Shannon optimal compressor while performing better by infinitely much; though the benefits clearly only apply to a small number of patterns overall, even if there are infinitely many such patterns.
 This means that CTM will generally be able to improve by infinitely much by adding entries to its database, but expanding this database takes exponential effort.
 Is there a way to do better?
 Is there a way to characterize how far this can go without exponential effort?
 Even if it doesn't cover as much of program space asymptotically, is there a way to grow the database forever using only, say, linear effort?
 Or quadratic?
 Or logarithmic?
 And could such things be efficiently sewed together so that we discover the easy things first and foremost, for even very large strings, and the hard things later?
 ```
 1, 2, 3, ...
 999999999, 1000000000
 ```
 Is easy to compress algorithmically, but I wouldn't expect BDM to do much better than statistical compression.
-I do believe that such things should be efficiently discoverable anyway, but not by CTM, as it stands.
+I do believe that such things should be efficiently discoverable anyway, but not by CTM or BDM, as it stands.

 ---

 I think we may need to start thinking about the amount of effort we'd be willing to expend during compression. `K` and its alternatives seem somewhat backward in their definition. `K` is the minimal size of a program that can become our target if we're willing to expend an arbitrarily large effort *during decompression*.
 Levin complexity is just `K` plus the log of the runtime of the smallest program.
 Essentially, Levin complexity is the minimal size of a program that can become our target if we're willing to expend only an exponential amount of effort on decompression.
 But, shouldn't it be the other way around?
-Shouldn't we care more about the amount of effort we want to put into *compression*?
+Shouldn't we care more about the amount of effort we want to put *during compression*?

 For the purposes of ML, we don't care about decompression at all.
 What would be better to know is how small a program can be if we're only willing to spend exponential, quadratic, linear, etc. effort with respect to the length of the string we're compressing.
 Are these problems solvable?
 I have a suspicion that feedforward NNs are essentially solving a subset of the linear effort case.